G

 Goberians and Children

 These crossbreed dogs are great around children as well as other pets of the family.
-They are very protective around children and enjoy good playtime with them.
+They are very protective of children and enjoy good playtime with them.
 They also act as alert watchdogs for them.

 Dogs Similar to the Goberian